 Although SCS wants to provide time during the day for all counseling, physical, occupational, and speech therapies, it is not possible to meet state guidelines as noted by the AR Department of Education.
-Unless specified in the directed service plan and updated annually with proper documentation, parents must schedule therapies between 8:00-8:30, during lunch, recess, or pick up students at 2:55.
+Unless specified in the directed service plan, parents must schedule therapies outside of the regular school day.
 For further clarification, please schedule a time to meet with our coordinator for directed services.